sbruder/aria2_exporter/README.md

 Replace `aria2-rpc-secret-token` with the RPC secret authorization token if aria2 is configured to use it or leave it blank otherwise.

-Metrics are available on http://localhost:9578/metrics
+Metrics are available on http://localhost:9578/metrics or on the endpoint set in `ARIA2_EXPORTER_LISTEN_ADDRESS`.